Public Relations & Digital Communications

 Why Study Journalism and Public Relations at Griffith College?

-The Postgraduate Diploma in Journalism and Public Relations is recognised by the NUJ and is conducted on both a full and part-time basis over a 1-2 year period.
+The Postgraduate Diploma in Journalism and Public Relations is accredited by the NUJ (National Union of Journalist) and Public Relations Institute of Ireland (PRII).
 Learners will acquire the skills to conceive, produce and edit their own media and public relations content on all platforms including web, social, radio, print and mobile video.
 The programme has been designed in direct response to the current market requirements for PR professionals to be able to create and implement cross-media content.

 Course Highlights